 However, Osiris is also cursed with Black Adam’s anger.
 And this anger causes Osiris to lash out in violence.
 And we see that as he punches out Black Adam and then even hits his beloved sister, Isis.
 It certainly does seem that Osiris’s powers are truly a curse.
-And that Black Adam’s anger and hate has infected Osiris’s soul.
+And that Black Adam’s anger and hate have infected Osiris’s soul.

 Osiris’ desperate mission to rid himself of this perceived “evil” and to embrace his natural good heart and soul leads to his downfall.
 And that is what makes Osiris so terribly tragic.
-All Osiris wants to do is to be at peace with himself, to be a hero and to save the people of Kahndaq.
+All Osiris wants to do is to be at peace with himself, to be a hero, and to save the people of Kahndaq.
 And in his desire to do this, Osiris brings on his own death.

-One thing I do know is that Sobek better run and hide, because an enraged Black Adam and a distraught Isis are going to open up one massive can of whup-ass on his lizard butt.
+One thing I do know is that Sobek better run and hide because an enraged Black Adam and a distraught Isis are going to open up one massive can of whup-ass on his lizard butt.

 Jurgens and Rapmund supplied some solid artwork.
 I loved the art during Animal Man’s scene when he gains the powers of the Sun-Eater.
 Well done.

 The Bad: And here is where we get to the other side of the Osiris plotline.
 Yes, Osiris’s death was shocking.
-And Sobek being the murder was stunning.
+And Sobek being the murderer was stunning.
 And it all created a huge surprise ending that stunned the reader.
 However, just because something is shocking and stunning doesn’t necessarily mean it was well done or good.
 For example, you could end the next issue of the Justice League of America with Batman killing Wonder Woman and that would certainly be a shocking ending.
 However, would it be a good ending?
 No.

 Killing a character just for shock value is lazy writing.
 It is easy to just off a character in a shocking fashion.
 However, it is hard to develop a character into an interesting character and to figure out something intriguing to do with that character.
 It is also tough to write a death that has a purpose or point.
 I just get the feeling that the writers went the lazy route with Osiris’s death.

-Yeah, Osiris’s death does a good job establishing Sobek as a nasty vicious villain.
+Yeah, Osiris’s death does a good job of establishing Sobek as a nasty vicious villain.
 But, that is about it.
 I don’t see what else Osiris’s death accomplishes.
 And setting up Sobek as a monster villain isn’t enough to justify Osiris’s death.
 You could easily have done the same by having Sobek feast on some innocent people in Kahndaq.

 Plus, once again, DC spends the time and effort developing a character like Ralph or Osiris into an interesting and compelling character and then kills them off.
 I just don’t get that.
-I think Osiris had plenty of potential and I think DC wasted the chance to not only have a cool new character, but to increase their drive for diversity by having a young Arab hero.
+I think Osiris had plenty of potential and I think DC wasted the chance to not only have a cool new character but to increase their drive for diversity by having a young Arab hero.

-I also found Sobek stating how hungry he is through out the issue just to set up that horridly cheesy line at the end about no longer being hungry was poor writing.
+I also found Sobek stating how hungry he is throughout the issue just to set up that horridly cheesy line at the end about no longer being hungry was poor writing.
 That tacky line at the end took what was a serious and shocking death and gave it a schlock feel.

 Look, I don’t mind a dark DC Universe where there is tons of violence.
-But, don’t go out of your way to claim that this new DC Universe is going to be more positive and less grim and then deliver us the gore fests that we have gotten in 52 and in JSA.
+But, don’t go out of your way to claim that this new DC Universe is going to be more positive and less grim, and then deliver us the gorefests that we have gotten in 52 and in JSA.
 Be consistent is all I’m asking.